 A city with 24 mayors

 But these districts have nothing in common with the districts, boroughs, or wards in other cities.
 Each has a complete and autonomous city government with its own mayor, council, assembly of members drawn from subdistricts within each district, a full suite of administrative departments and its own autonomous self-contained budget.
-But this all exists at the citywide level too, resulting in tredecuplicate (like duplicate, but for 13) administrations – 12 fully separate and autonomous district planning departments plus one citywide planning department, 12 separate autonomous parks departments plus one citywide parks department, 13 health departments, 13 housing departments, 13 education departments, 13 streets departments, 13 of everything, in a city smaller than Minneapolis/St. Paul.
-Presumably there were a staggering 24 of everything until the consolidation of 23 districts into 12 in 2001.
+But this all exists at the citywide level too, resulting in tredecuplicate (like duplicate, but for 13) administrations – 12 fully separate and autonomous district planning departments plus one citywide planning department, 12 autonomous parks departments plus one citywide parks department, 13 health departments, 13 housing departments, 13 education departments, 13 streets departments, 13 of everything, in a city smaller than Minneapolis/St. Paul.
+I suppose there were a staggering 24 of everything until the consolidation of districts in 2001.

 Although “autonomous” isn’t entirely accurate.
-In fact they exist in a quantum Schrödinger’s cat state where they are subordinate and not subordinate to the citywide administration at the same time and no one really knows who has the final say.
+In fact they exist in a quantum Schrödinger’s cat state where the district bodies are subordinate and not subordinate to the citywide administration at the same time and no one really knows who has the final say.

-All this decentralization reduced if not eliminated incentives to build a citywide water supply system.
+All this decentralization left little incentive to build a citywide water supply system.
 (In the late 19th century, a noteworthy and comprehensively planned sewage system was built, which is beyond our scope here.)
 Then World War II intervened, and afterwards when East and West Berlin were part of separate countries, comprehensive citywide water planning was out of the question.
 This set the city on its course of not getting any water from the surrounding rural state of Brandenburg where there is more supply and less demand.